SIMR-seminars/SIMR-seminars.github.io/_posts/2021-12-7-SIMR-Seminars.md

 Our upcoming seminar schedule is

 - Feb 23 2022: Nicole Maloney Belle *(co-hosted with the [UW Division of Gastroenterology](https://gastro.uw.edu/))*
-- March 9 2022:  Erica Fuhrmeister and [one available slot]
 - March 23 2022: Karolline May and [one available slot]
-- April 6 2022: Kelsey Jesser and [one available slot]
+- April 6 2022: Kelsey Jesser and Erica Fuhrmeister
 - April 20 2022: Norma Morella and [one available slot]
 - May 4 2022: Purna C Kashyap and [one available slot]
 - May 18 2022: Bryan Brown and Ana Weil